awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **To update an existing cluster**

-1. Compare the Kubernetes version of your cluster control plane to the Kubernetes version of your worker nodes\.
+1. Compare the Kubernetes version of your cluster control plane to the Kubernetes version of your nodes\.
    + Get the Kubernetes version of your cluster control plane with the following command\.

      ```
      kubectl version --short
      ```
-   + Get the Kubernetes version of your worker nodes with the following command\.
+   + Get the Kubernetes version of your nodes with the following command\.

      ```
      kubectl get nodes
      ```

-   If your worker nodes are more than one Kubernetes minor version older than your control plane, then you must upgrade your worker nodes to a newer Kubernetes minor version before you update your cluster's Kubernetes version\.
+   If your nodes are more than one Kubernetes minor version older than your control plane, then you must upgrade your nodes to a newer Kubernetes minor version before you update your cluster's Kubernetes version\.
 For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) in the Kubernetes documentation\.

-   We recommend that you update your worker nodes to your cluster's current pre\-update Kubernetes minor version prior to your cluster update\.
-Your worker nodes must not run a newer Kubernetes version than your control plane\.
-For example, if your control plane is running version 1\.16 and your workers are running version 1\.14, update your worker nodes to version 1\.15 or 1\.16 \(recommended\) before you update your cluster’s Kubernetes version to 1\.17\.
-For more information, see [Self\-managed worker node updates](update-workers.md)\.
+   We recommend that you update your nodes to your cluster's current pre\-update Kubernetes minor version prior to your cluster update\.
+Your nodes must not run a newer Kubernetes version than your control plane\.
+For example, if your control plane is running version 1\.16 and your nodes are running version 1\.14, update your nodes to version 1\.15 or 1\.16 \(recommended\) before you update your cluster’s Kubernetes version to 1\.17\.
+For more information, see [Self\-managed node updates](update-workers.md)\.

 1. The pod security policy admission controller is enabled on Amazon EKS clusters running Kubernetes version 1\.13 or later\.
 If you are upgrading your cluster to Kubernetes version 1\.13 or later, ensure that the proper pod security policies are in place before you update to avoid any issues\.
 You can check for the default policy with the following command: